tomgxz/Kraken/REPORT.md

 ##### changes to \_\_init\_\_.py

   The `app.route` function `site_edit_save` has been added to the Python code.
-It responds to `post` methods on the url `/<username>/<sitename>/save/<pagename>`, which is what will be used to save content.
+It responds to `post` methods on the URL `/<username>/<sitename>/save/<pagename>`, which is what will be used to save content.
 From there, it fetches the data and saves it to the designated file in storage.
-No error catching to inform the server is required as that can all be handled by AJAX.
+No error catching to inform the server is required, as AJAX can handle that.

   ```python
   @self.app.route("/<name>/<site>/save/<page>",methods=["post"])